Samuel Kier

 Samuel Martin Kier (July 19, 1813 – October 6, 1874) was an American inventor and businessman who is credited with founding the American petroleum refining industry.
-He was the first person in the United States to refine crude oil into lamp oil.
+He was the first person in the United States to refine crude oil into kerosene lamp oil.
 Kier has been dubbed the Grandfather of the American Oil Industry by historians.

-Background

-Early life
+Biography

 Kier was born in Conemaugh Township, Indiana County, Pennsylvania near the town of Livermore.
 He was the son of Thomas Kier and Mary Martin Kier.
 The Kiers were Scots-Irish immigrants who owned several salt wells around Livermore and nearby Saltsburg.

 In addition to the salt business, Samuel helped found Kier, Royer and Co., in 1838.
 The company was a canal boat operation that shipped coal between Pittsburgh and Philadelphia.
 Kier also owned interest in several coal mines, a brickyard, and a pottery factory.

 He, along with several other investors including Benjamin Franklin Jones, founded several iron foundries in west central Pennsylvania.
 The iron business would be the forerunner of the Jones and Laughlin Steel Company, one of the largest steel producers in America.

-Later life

 Kier married Nancy Eicher of Greensburg, Pennsylvania in 1842.